Tackling waste tailings

 Efforts to mitigate environmental impacts, protect local communities and improve mining practices should be undertaken throughout the mineral processing value chain and life of a mine.
 As responsible companies we must think far and beyond with a structured vision for the future of our industry.
 A vision that not only focusses on an environmentally safe mining operation today but also, in long-term, looking for a viable end-of-mine strategy.

-At Metso, we believe that our expertise will derive comprehensive customized solutions that will help mining companies not only to maximize water recovery but also help reduce footprint of tailings dams.
-Industry leaders expect dry stacks and mine backfills to replace many wet tailings in the next five years, but at Metso, we would not wait to explore interim solutions.
+We believe that our expertise will derive comprehensive customized solutions that will help mining companies not only to maximize water recovery but also help reduce footprint of tailings dams.
+Industry leaders expect dry stacks and mine backfills to replace many wet tailings in the next five years, but we would not wait to explore interim solutions.
 We will lead the dialogue and transformation towards dry tailings management and even look at addressing the decommissioning of legacy dams.